BMJ Article Transfer Service

 The information below applies for transfer of manuscripts when the editor of your paper used the reject-with-transfer decision type and suggests an alternate journal for submission.

 Note: if you have already selected an alternate journal during the submission process, the editor will take this into consideration.
+If you would prefer your manuscript to be transferred to your alternate journal choice, please email the EPA.

 - You receive the reject-with-transfer letter from the original journal you submitted to.
 This contains the links to accept or decline the offer of transfer.